A SHORT HISTORY OF CHINA

 The Qing created a strong and prosperous state.
 By 1697 they had conquered Mongolia and in 1720 Tibet was made a protectorate.
 The population of China grew rapidly in the 18th century.
 This was partly due to new crops introduced from the Americas.
 It was partly due to new forms of rice which made it possible to grow 3 crops a year in some parts of China.

-However although China was once a very advanced civilisation she was now falling behind Europe in technology.
+However although China was once a very advanced civilization she was now falling behind Europe in technology.
 Soon she would be weaker than the European powers.

 The Opium Wars